openflighthpc/use.openflighthpc.org/docs/source/working-with-cluster/slurm.rst

   [centos@gateway1(scooby) ~]$ squeue
-               JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 51       all mytestjo    alces  R       0:02      1 node01
+               JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 51       all mytestjo    centos  R       0:02      1 node01

 2. **In your job script**, by including scheduler directives at the top of your job script - you can achieve the same effect as providing options with the ``sbatch`` or ``srun`` commands.
 Create an example job script or modify your existing script to include a scheduler directive to use a specified job name: